MultithreadCorner/Hydra.Python/src/PyEvents.rst

     # This will create a device Events with 0 states and 7 particles.

-The complete method list supported by the device Events classes can be found on [#f1]_.

 The complete list of the classes in the Events container can be found on [#f2]_.

 .. [#f1] The method list for Events classes